butternetwork/butterjs-sdk/README.md

 }

 ```
+<a name="vaultbalance"></a>

-### Vault Balance <a name="vaultbalance"></a>
+## Vault Balance
-In Barter, we deploy a Vault smart contract to hold assets for each blockchain we connected.
+In Barter, we deploy one `Vault` smart contract for each blockchain we connected in order to hold asset on that chain.
 To get the balance of certain token in the vault
 ```typescript
 async function getVaultBalance(
   fromChainId: number, // from chain id